ppgcourseUB/ppgcourse2023/Calling_variants_from_low-coverage_ngs_data.FILIPE_VIEIRA/Readme.md

         -minMaf         0.000000        (Remove sites with MAF below) -SNP_pval       1.000000        (Remove sites with a pvalue larger)
 ```
 Therefore we can consider assigning as SNPs sites whose estimated allele frequency is above a certain threhsold (e.g. the frequency of a singleton) or whose probability of being variable is above a specified value.
+Choose one and added to the above command with a resonable value.

+Now the output has an extra column with the `p-value for SNP calling` (`pK-EM`).

 >**QUESTION**
 Try calling SNPs and record how many sites are predicted to be variable for several scenario (e.g. vary cut-off and method).